-The Foreign and Commonwealth Office has made available to the public a large collection of files from former British territories, sometimes known as the “migrated archives”.
+In 2013 the Foreign and Commonwealth Office made available to the public a large collection of files from former British territories, sometimes known as the “migrated archives”.

-All of these records, with the exception of those subject to legal exemptions, are now available to view at The National Archives (TNA).
+All of these records, with the exception of a very small percentage subject to legal exemptions, are available to view at The National Archives (TNA).
 Details of the files are available on the TNA catalogue.

 In June 2011 the Foreign Secretary appointed Professor Badger, Paul Mellon Professor of American History and Master of Clare College Cambridge as Independent Reviewer to oversee the release of the colonial administration files.

 Professor Badger has made a video providing an overview of his role as Independent Reviewer:

 Internal review into the FCO’s management and release of the colonial administration files

 On 5 May 2011, the then Foreign Secretary, the Rt Hon William Hague, informed Parliament that an internal review had been completed into the FCO’s management and release of the colonial administration files.
 The review was undertaken by the former British High Commissioner to Canada, Mr Anthony Cary.